 In some cases, when a person takes out a student loan, they get more cash than they need to cover their tuition, housing, and other college costs.
 When this happens, figuring out what to do with the excess can be challenging.
 At times, the simplest choice is to send it back to the student loan company.
 But, if you have credit card debt, is that the best move?
-If you are wondering whether you should use student loans to pay off credit card debt, here’s what you need to know.
+If you are wondering whether you should use school loans to pay off credit card debt, here’s what you need to know.

 Student Loan Interest Rates Are Lower

 Typically, the rate you’ll get on a student loan is far lower than what you’ll have on a typical credit card.
 For the period between July 1, 2019, and July 1, 2020, the interest rate on direct subsidized loans and direct unsubsidized loans from the federal government is 4.53 percent.
 Compare that to an average credit card interest rate of 15.09 percent, and it is easy to see why using a student loan to pay off a credit card would be an attractive idea.

 With the lower interest rate, you’d pay less over time by paying off your credit card with your student loan.
 That’s an important consideration.

 By rolling your credit card into your student loan, you’d streamline your monthly payments.
 You’d have one set amount to pay each month, making your budget easier to manage thanks to the increased predictability.